 Breaking The Waves (Scottish Opera / Edinburgh International Festival: currently internationally touring, dir.
 Tom Morris)

-Jon’s work featured in the V&A Museum’s recent Transformation & Revelation exhibition of the work of leading stage designers.
+Jon’s work is featured in the V&A Museum’s current Transformation & Revelation exhibition of the work of leading stage designers.

-Screen: Jon’s recently worked with Mentorn on new documentaries on Hurricane Sandy and the Oscar Pistorius case for BBC3, and with Films of Record on a new documentary for ITV’s Exposure series.
-He also worked recently with Firecracker Films’ on their smash-hit documentary Married To The Moonies.
-Meanwhile Speed Date , a new short from from Smoorns Films (with whom Jon previously worked on Prodigal and Shore) premiered at the Glasgow Film Theatre recently, and he’s currently composing / sound designing for several other film shorts.
+Screen: Jon’s recently been working with Al Jazeera on a series of new documentaries, and also worked recently with Firecracker Films’ on their smash-hit documentary Married To The Moonies.
+Meanwhile The Guitar, a new short from Eye Grab Pictures and director Richard Beecham, recently premiered at the Jewish Film Festival, and he’s currently composing / sound designing for several other film shorts.